BlackEryque/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty: Creates an empty file

 5-execute: Adds execute permission to a file hello

+6-multiple_permissions: adding execute commands to owner and group and read for others